otwcode/otwarchive/README.md

 * [Developer Documentation](https://github.com/otwcode/otwarchive/wiki)
 * [Commit Policy](https://github.com/otwcode/otwarchive/wiki/Commit-policy)

+Code review is another great way to contribute!
+Whether it's a thorough review or a quick note about a typo, everyone is welcome to leave polite review comments on open pull requests.
+Reviewers receive credit in our [public release notes](https://archiveofourown.org/admin_posts?tag=1).
+(If you're not a contributor, please make sure your comment includes the name we should credit.
+Otherwise, we'll use your GitHub username.)

 We do not have a public chat, but you are welcome to contact us at otw-coders@transformativeworks.org if you have any questions.

 We grant your Jira account permissions for commenting on, assigning, and transitioning issues [after you create your first pull request](https://github.com/otwcode/otwarchive/blob/master/CONTRIBUTING.md#workflow).